 One of the main attractions of the National Park is The Great Kemeri Bog - one of the largest high swamps in Latvia, with many swamp lakes and a lovely landscape.
 No matter which type of Kemeri tour you choose, the Great Kemeri Bog is included in each.
 Once at the bog, one can choose between 1.4 km and 3.4 km long nature trails.
-The small circle will lead you to the first picturesque lakes, while the big one offers enjoying the landscape from above when climbing a sightseeing tower.
-Both footbridges are made of wooden planks thus providing you with an easy and safe acquaintance with this amazing world of mosses, bog pine-trees, pools, dark little lakes, and the smell of Marsh Tea.
+The small circle will lead you to the first picturesque lakes, while the big one offers to enjoy the landscape from above when climbing a sightseeing tower.
+Both footbridge trails are made of wooden planks thus providing you with an easy and safe acquaintance with this amazing world of mosses, bog pine trees, pools, dark little lakes, and the smell of Marsh Tea.
 The boardwalk offers a great view during sunrise and sunset (Kemeri Sunrise/Sunset tour can be booked here).
 As the Kemeri National Park is located just 45 min drive from Riga it can be also visited by those with limited time.
 For those, with more time, we suggest including a drive through a beach resort of Jurmala and Kemeri town.
 A tour to Kemeri bog is also among the Top 10 Riga shore excursions.

 Please dress according to the weather and wear proper shoes for walking.